adapter-hub/adapters/adapter_docs/huggingface_hub.md

 HuggingFace's Model Hub provides a convenient way for everyone to upload their pre-trained models and share them with the world.
 Of course, this is also possible with adapters now!
-In the following, we'll go through the fastest way of uploading an adapter directly via Python in the `adapter-transformers` library.
+In the following, we'll go through the fastest way of uploading an adapter directly via Python in the `adapters` library.
 For more options and information, e.g. for managing models via the CLI and Git, refer to [HugginFace's documentation](https://huggingface.co/transformers/model_sharing.html).

 1. **Prepare access credentials**: Before being able to push to the HuggingFace Model Hub for the first time, we have to store our access token in the cache.